 Gastro-oesophageal reflux (GOR) is a common problem in infants, affecting nearly half of babies under the age of one.
 It normally starts within the first eight weeks of life, with preterm infants and those with neurodevelopmental disorders at a highly increased risk of being affected.
 GOR involves the regurgitation of foods from the stomach into the oesophagus and often out of the mouth, especially after feeding.
-Babies with reflux may often be hard to comfort, may refuse feeding and parents/caregivers can become very concerned about the impact on their baby’s overall health.
+Babies with reflux may often be hard to comfort and may refuse feeding, and parents/caregivers can become very concerned about the impact on their baby’s overall health.

 In a small proportion of infants, reflux is associated with ‘marked distress’ or may lead to complications that need clinical management (e.g. oesophagitis or pulmonary aspiration) where it is called gastro-oesophageal reflux disease (GORD).

 The term ‘marked distress’ is defined as substantial pain or discomfort that is judged to be outside the infant’s normal range.
 This judgement should be made by an appropriately trained healthcare professional, based on an assessment of parent reports and the infant’s clinical background.

 Lucia is seven weeks old and has been regurgitating food gently after feeding for the past two weeks.
 She has been crying more than usual and has been refusing feeding, which has made her parents extremely worried and anxious for a clinical intervention.

 The main aims of treatment are to alleviate the infant’s symptoms, promote normal growth and prevent complications, while addressing the parent/caregiver’s concerns.
 Nine out of ten cases of GOR will resolve by 12 months without treatment but, in infants with marked distress (GORD), pharmacological intervention may be indicated.